 4. Use appliances to make life easier

 One of the best things I brought with me to Thailand was a hand blender.
 It’s much easier to transport than a smoothie maker, and I live off of smoothies.
 Another way to reduce the potential foibles of navigating the language barrier is to cook from home.
 I had to create a makeshift kitchen in my hotel room/apartment.
-Though it is fairly uncommon to use an oven in Thailand, investing in a decent hot-plate, a pot and a pan will allow you to make food from home.
+Though it is fairly uncommon to use an oven in Thailand, investing in a decent hot plate, a pot and a pan will allow you to make food from home.

 5. You can get by with a little help from your friends

 As an expat living in Thailand, I met many amazing people.
 Still, when it came to ordering food, the plant-based elephant in the room was sure to make an appearance.
 Making friends, you might feel pressured to conform.
-In the end though, I found that you will always feel better if you stay true to your beliefs.
-Stick with friends that support you, and you will have a much better experience.
+In the end, though, I found that you will always feel better if you stay true to your beliefs.
+Stick with friends who support you, and you will have a much better experience.

 6. Remember comparison is the thief of joy

-With all of the marvellous options on display, it might feel impossible to opt-out.
+With all the marvellous options on display, it might feel impossible to opt-out.
 The challenge of always looking for a tasty vegan meal may feel overwhelming.
-What I have learnt is that each meal is unique and that plant-based options are equally delicious.
+What I have learnt is that each meal is unique, and that plant-based options are equally delicious.
 If you start small and try one meal at a time, eventually you will amass a mental cookbook full of delightful plant-based alternatives.
 Thailand has an abundance of unintentionally vegan foods.
-It might take some time, but eventually, people might even start to compare their meal with yours.
+It might take some time, but eventually, people might even start to compare their meals with yours.